Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 - undefined: [`isUndefined( value )`](https://lodash.com/docs#isUndefined)
 - undefined or null (either): [`isNil( value )`](https://lodash.com/docs#isNil)

+As mentioned earlier, you should avoid referencing global values without first validating their presence.
+Calling `isUndefined( someGlobalValue )` would throw a `ReferenceError` if that value doesn't exist.
+Instead, fall back to checking with `typeof window !== 'undefined'` for global values.

 Note that we don't recommend using [`isObject`](https://lodash.com/docs#isObject) to check that a value is an object.
-This is because non-plain-object types ( arrays, regexes and others) test as true for this check.
+This is because non-plain-object types (arrays, regexes and others) test as true for this check.

 Though these are the recommended type checks, you generally don't have to know the type of an object.
 Instead, prefer testing the object's existence and shape over its type.